Trinidad and Tobago Carnival

 The event has some wild street parties including their J’ouvert and Mardi Gras.
-There is also loads of entertaining events including the Soca Monarch Competition, the Junior Pan Fest and Miss Carnival to name a few.
+There are also loads of entertaining events including the Soca Monarch Competition, the Junior Pan Fest and Miss Carnival to name a few.
 Of course, the most prestigious and sought after is the mas band parade where bands compete to be named Band of the Year.
-The big Mardi Gras Parade of the Bands is the highlight of Carnival that is full of awesome Caribbean music and colourful costumes.
+The big Mardi Gras Parade of the Bands is the highlight of Carnival that is full of awesome Caribbean music and colorful costumes.

 What is carnival in Martinique?

 Carnival in Martinique is a pre-Lenten celebration that doesn’t actually stop on Ash Wednesday.
 Not only that, but Martinique also throws a mid-Lenten celebration which revives the carnival spirit only three weeks after carnival is over.
 So, when they say a local expression of “Don’t stop the carnival!”
 They really mean it in Martinique.The carnival motto in Martinique is “rejoice today, repent tomorrow because it is richly deserved.”
 Which sums up carnival in Martinique because it is full of grand parades, street parties and lots of Caribbean music.